Project Description (Problem/Solution/Results)

 With plans to convert the existing deck off of the kitchen to a screened-in porch, it was essential to our clients that the new kitchen let in plenty of natural light and felt open and airy.
 With that in mind, the cabinets were finished in an off-white Sandstone color to brighten up the space, along with medium-toned flooring, granite countertops in ‘latte’ and a large industrial-style chandelier centered over the island.

-The result: a bright, highly functional kitchen that integrates with the rest of the house.
+A bright, highly functional kitchen that integrates with the rest of the house.